 I am an assistant professor of Computer Science at ETH Zürich.
-I am a member of the Information Security Institute and of ZISC, and an associated faculty of the ETHZ AI Center.
+I lead the SPY Lab, and am a member of the Information Security Institute and of ZISC, and an associated faculty of the ETHZ AI Center.

 My research interests lie in Computer Security, Machine Learning and Cryptography.
 In my current work, I study the worst-case behavior of Deep Learning systems from an adversarial perspective, to understand and mitigate long-term threats to the safety and privacy of users.